microsoft/dotnet-apiport/docs/BreakingChanges/110 NetDataContractSerializer throws an exception while trying to de-serialize a ConcurrentDictionary serialized with by a different .NET version.md

-## 110: NetDataContractSerializer throws an exception while trying to de-serialize a ConcurrentDictionary serialized with the .NET Framework 4.5
+## 110: NetDataContractSerializer throws an exception while trying to de-serialize a ConcurrentDictionary serialized with by a different .NET version

 ### Scope
 Minor